ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Here we use [mitems()] instead of the plain [items()], the leading \"m\" stands for mutable.
+Here we use [mitems()] instead of the plain [items()], the leading "m" stands for mutable.
 In the loop body, we can assign different values to the loop variable and in this way modify the container content.